robertorcosta/azure-docs.pt-br/articles/virtual-desktop/app-attach-glossary.md

 ## <a name="msix-application"></a>Aplicativo MSIX

-Um aplicativo armazenado em um arquivo MSIX.
+Um aplicativo armazenado em um.
+Arquivo MSIX.

 ## <a name="msix-package"></a>Pacote MSIX